stanley-fork/WFGY/TensionUniverse/EventHorizon/README.md

 The whole design is built to avoid that claim:

-- the files describe **encodings and experiments**, not proofs
+- the files describe encodings and experiments, not proofs
-- the charters repeatedly state that falsifying an encoding is **not** the same as solving the canonical problem
+- the charters repeatedly state that falsifying an encoding is not the same as solving the canonical problem
-- no file should be cited as evidence that a listed open problem is now resolved.
+- no file should be cited as evidence that a listed open problem is now resolved

-The point is to create a **transparent, testable language** for working with these problems, and for connecting them to AI systems.
+The point is to create a transparent, testable language for working with these problems, and for connecting them to AI systems.

 ---